For GCSE Music I like to think of composition as a journey and I start my students off with a One Note Composition.

 The point behind this approach is that it gets them thinking about what composing is:

 - What time signature am i going to use?

 - How fast is my piece going to be?

 - Where might I add crescendos or accelerandos?

-I have found that students in the process get familiar with how to do things on the software.
+I find that this project is also a great way to get them familiar with the Software that they might use to capture ideas and put together their composition.
 They learn how to add notes, change rhythms, work with score markings and score text.
 What I love to see is that they experiment with rhythms and create interesting rhythms.
 I encourage them to include rests and think about note values.
 I just find that it gets them composing and thinking about music in a really different and creative way.
 They have to listen and they have to think about everything other than melody.

-And lets face it rhythm is the starting point for composing melody in many ways.
+Let’s face it, Rhythm is a great starting point for composition.
 How many times do we see students work in 4/4 time at 110 beats per minute and fill bars with crotchets and quavers and no rests.
 We need to get students to engage with rhythm in order to write melodies that are interesting.
 I have listened to dozens of 1 Note Compositions in my time and I find that there are some that are really good and some that are awful!
 The ones that have rhythmic themes are particularly good.

 As an extension you can then start to teach them about Retrograde, Augmentation and Diminution.
 You could lead into work on Minimalism or a study of rhythms around the world.
 You can teach them more about time signatures, and you could actually tell them that they have to use a Simple & Compound time signature in their one note piece.
 I have linked this to minimalism through clapping music, topical at the moment and there is an iOS app for it.

 So if you want to try an different approach to composition then why not try the One Note Composition and see where it leads.
 It would also work with a top set Year 9 group or KS3 group.